 \subsubsection{Extended Supplementary \texorpdfstring{\cref{app:extended_appendix}}{Appendix}}

-For completeness, we ran experiments across all ranks, and every table is reported in the extended supplementary section (see~\cref{app:extended_appendix}), where the results show consistent improvements across the rank spectrum.
-At rank-8 (\cref{tab:tofu_phi_rank8}), performance patterns remain consistent, affirming the rank-agnostic nature of sine parameterization.
-The stability across different ranks stands in stark contrast to conventional methods, which typically exhibit performance degradation with rank variations.
-Results at ranks 16 and 32 (\cref{tab:tofu_phi_rank16} and~\cref{tab:tofu_phi_rank32}) further corroborate the remarkable consistency of our approach.
-Unlike conventional LoRA methods that become unstable at higher ranks due to gradient explosion, sine parameterization maintains stable optimization dynamics across the entire rank spectrum.
-As illustrated in~\cref{fig:intro_performance}, this rank-agnostic robustness lessens the computational demands of hyperparameter optimization while maintaining consistent performance across different budgets.
+For completeness, we ran experiments across all ranks, and every table is reported in the extended supplementary section (see~\cref{app:extended_appendix}), where the results show consistent improvements across the spectrum of ranks.
+At rank-8 (\cref{tab:tofu_phi_rank8}), the performance patterns remain consistent, affirming the rank-agnostic nature of sine parameterization.
+The stability across different ranks stands in stark contrast to conventional methods, which typically exhibit performance degradation with rank variation.
+The results at ranks 16 and 32 (\cref{tab:tofu_phi_rank16} and~\cref{tab:tofu_phi_rank32}) further corroborate the remarkable consistency of Unlike conventional LoRA methods, which become unstable at higher ranks owing to gradient explosion, sine parameterization maintains stable optimization dynamics across the entire rank spectrum.
+As illustrated in~\cref{fig:intro_performance,fig:rank_vs_fq}, this rank-agnostic robustness reduces the computational demands of hyperparameter optimization while maintaining consistent performance across different budgets.
 Our rank-4 approach surpasses the current leading method at Rank-32.

 \textbf{LLaMA-2-7B Architecture: Scalability and Generalization} The subsequent tables extend our evaluation to LLaMA-2-7B, demonstrating cross-architectural generalization capabilities.
-Across all LoRA ranks (4, 8, 16, and 32), our method achieves substantial improvements in forget quality while maintaining or enhancing model utility compared to strong baselines.
-The consistent performance across forget splits validates the robustness of our initialization and optimization strategy, establishing architectural independence as a key strength of our approach.
+Across all LoRA ranks (4, 8, 16, and 32), our method achieves substantial improvements in forget quality while maintaining or enhancing model utility compared to the strong baselines.
+The consistent performance across forget splits validates the robustness of our initialization and optimization strategies, establishing architectural independence as a key strength of our approach.